tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 You might have noticed a few traps however,

 1. URLs can become very long.
 Adding the "path" portion of a `/docroot` on the local filesystem could easily exceed limits of some filesystems.
 Running the Dispatcher in NTFS on Windows can be a challenge.
-You are safe with Linux.
+You are safe with Linux, however.

 2. URLs can contain special characters and umlauts.
 This is usually is not a problem for the dispatcher.
 Bear in mind though, that the URL is interpreted in many places of your application.
 More often than not, we have seen strange behaviors of an application – just to find out that one piece of rarely used (custom) code was not tested thoroughly for special characters.
 You should avoid them if you can.
 And if you can't, plan for thorough testing.